shiyanhui/hero/README.md

 - Escaped Value `<%=[t] variable %>`

-  - Escaped Value statement is similar with Raw Value statement, but after converting, it will escaped it with `html.EscapesString`.
+  - Escaped Value statement is similar with Raw Value statement, but after converting, it will be escaped it with `html.EscapesString`.
-  - `t` is the same with that of `Raw Value Statement`.
+  - `t` is the same as in `Raw Value Statement`.
   - Example:

     ```go